DA0-DA0/docs/docs/dao-management/voting-config.md

 # Voting

-A DAO's voting configuration determines the rules of the voting process.
-Things like the passing threshold and voting duration.
+A DAO's voting configuration determines the rules of the voting process: things like the passing threshold and voting duration.

 ## How to update the voting configuration